hahaoeoe/TIL/Bioinformatics/NGS/NGS seq 흐름_2.md

   dds <- DESeq2::DESeqDataSetFromMatrix(
     countData = cts,
     colData   = coldata,
-    design    = ~treatment
+    design    = ~batch + condition
     )

+  # count matrix called cts and a table of sample information called coldata.
+  # The design indicates how to model the samples, here, that we want to measure the effect of the condition, controlling for batch differences.
+The two factor variables batch and condition should be columns of coldata.

   # countData is your experimental data, prepared as above;
 # colData is your coldata matrix, with experimental metadata;
   # ~treatment is the formula, describing the experimental model you test in your experiment.
 It could be anything like ~ treatment + sex * age etc.
   ```

 * To use DESeqDataSetFromMatrix, the user should provide the counts matrix, the information about the samples (the columns of the count matrix) as a DataFrame or data.frame, and the `design` formula.
 * To demonstate the use of DESeqDataSetFromMatrix, we will read in count data from the pasilla package.
 We read in a count matrix, which we will name `count Data`, and the sample information table, which we will name `colData`.